 Susanne Hudson’s Tips For Hydrangeas:

-Want something in your potted hydrangeas to look at during the winter?
+- Want to add winter interest to your potted hydrangeas?
 Add a small evergreen to the container.